Search our Site:

 Earlier this week I came across an article on Voluntary Simplicity.
 I realised this is what my husband Duncan and I have been doing over the last 12 years or so – without realising it!
 So I did some … Continue reading

 One of the biggest lies we’re told (and it’s constantly reinforced in adverts, movies, magazines etc) is that we SHOULD be happy.
-Yes, there are horrible atrocities going on all over the world right now, people starving.
-And we’re so … Continue reading
+Yes, there are horrible atrocities going on all over the world right now, people starving and/or living … Continue reading

 For Women Everywhere – and Those Who Love Them!
 In the Northern hemisphere it’s now officially summer.
 And everywhere I look I see ads for “the perfect swimsuit”, suncreams and self-tanners.
 In women’s magazines and online I see the question, … Continue reading